 I once described Reverbstorm somewhat facetiously as “a psychopathology of heroic fantasy”, and even though the series isn’t so coherent or analytical there is a strain of critique running through the narrative.
 Lord Horror was born out of David Britton’s enthusiasm for Tarzan, John Carter, Elric and other characters who rampage through their imaginary worlds hacking and slashing their foes with blades.
 Reverbstorm takes this hacking and slashing to outrageous, ludicrous extremes: I was inspired in this by Philip José Farmer’s reductio ad absurdum of the Tarzan and Doc Savage stories in A Feast Unknown, where the sex, violence and sexual violence are pushed to absurd levels.
 It’s no exaggeration to say Reverbstorm goes further than Farmer: it’s insanely violent, frenzied, hysterical.
 For my part I was only trying to match the frenzy and hysteria in much of Dave’s written fiction but the madness was also an attempt to create something in pictorial form that matched the unrelenting weirdness and outrageousness of Maldoror or The Naked Lunch.
 Whether I succeeded is for others to decide.
 We created the story in an improvised manner, following the vaguest outline and proceeding page-by-page.
 This meant that the series developed more organically than the usual process of comics writing in which a script is created screenplay-fashion before being passed to an artist.
 Consequently Reverbstorm could follow detours in a manner that would have been difficult or even impossible to plan beforehand.
 In drawing terms this book comprises the best black-and-white art I’ve done or am likely to do.
 It exceeds the work I did in the Lovecraft comics by taking my art into places I never expected to go.

 Reverbstorm also features copious references to the art and literature of the first decades of the 20th century.
-As well as James Joyce, references are made to TS Eliot, a poet whose anti-Semitism remains problematic to this day, while Picasso’s paintings and drawings form an ironic counterpoint to many of Lord Horror’s speeches and activities, especially the recurrent anti-Fascist motif of Guernica.
+As well as James Joyce, references are made to TS Eliot, a poet whose anti-Semitism continues to stain his reputation, while Picasso’s paintings and drawings form an ironic counterpoint to many of Lord Horror’s speeches and activities, especially the recurrent anti-Fascist motif of Guernica.
 If you want a critique of the madness then this is it, although that critique only works for those readers who know something about Modernist art and literature.
 Reverbstorm is an allusive collage along the lines of Eliot’s The Waste Land but hardly any readers of the serialised issues noticed this or tried to make sense of the references.
 This seems to be a problem again with the Anglophone comics world: the medium is so glutted with superhero garbage (and so many comic shops fill their windows with toys) it drives away any audience who might be more receptive to ambitious work aimed at adults.
 For those who feel intimidated by the references, the book edition will include an appendix with several pages of notes.

 Reverbstorm is at long last ready to be delivered to the printers but a release schedule hasn’t been decided yet so I can’t say when the publication will be.
 The printed volume will be a dust-jacketed hardback, price still to be confirmed.
 Any news will be announced here, of course.
 In the meantime, I’ve posted a preview of the interior which includes artwork from the end of the series being made public for the first time.
 This book isn’t for everybody: “only the few may relish this bitter fruit without danger”.
 George Steiner would hate it but then he hated The Naked Lunch as well.
 Bitter fruit has always been an acquired taste.